 How long will it take to get my passport?

 - Passport applications are currently averaging between 4-6 weeks to process.
 For an additional fee of $60, an application can be expedited and the passport received in about 2-3 weeks.

 Do I need a travel visa in addition to my passport?

 - Some countries also require U.S. citizens to have a visa in order to enter.
 Check here with the State Department to determine whether or not you'll need a visa for travel or as a student.
 A visa is permission from a country to cross their borders and comes in the form of a stamp in your U.S. passport.

 Where can I find government information for overseas travel?

-- Check the State Department website for travel warnings and consular information sheets that provide very helpful information about the country you plan on visiting.
+- Check the State Department website for travel advisories and consular information sheets that provide very helpful information about the country you plan on visiting.
 This is especially helpful during the current War on Terrorism.
 The U.S. State Department website also contains very comprehensive information on all the services it provides both stateside and abroad.
-This includescrisis assistance for U.S. citizens living or traveling abroad, and various travel publications available on-line.
+This includes crisis assistance for U.S. citizens living or traveling abroad, and various travel publications available on-line.

 How can I contact American Embassies and Consulates?

 - Many U.S. Diplomatic Missions abroad have information on-line.
 For those that don't, check the State Department's Key Officers of Foreign Service Posts for addresses, and phone and fax numbers for U.S. Embassies and Consulates throughout the world.

 What are the new passport requirements for travel in the Western Hemisphere?